Hargreaves Lansdown vs Fidelity: Which platform should you invest with?

 The minimum investment will depend on what type of account you wish to open.
 With Fidelity it is fairly simple, it requires a minimum lump sum investment of £1,000 or a regular monthly commitment of £25.

-Overall, Fidelity works out cheaper than Hargreaves Lansdown, with a platform fee of just 0.35% for investments up to £250,000 (capped at £45 for those with pots smaller than £7,500 who are on the regular savings plan), compared with 0.45% for Hargreaves Lansdown.
-Indeed, for those with investments between £250,000 to £1m, Fidelity is still marginally cheaper, charging 0.20% compared with 0.25% for its rival.
-It also beats its rival for investment amounts between £1m-£2m, charging 0% for everything over the £1m mark.
+Fidelity and Hargreaves Lansdown both charge a platform fee of 0.35% for investments up to £250,000.
+For those with investments between £250,000 to £1m, Fidelity is marginally cheaper, charging 0.20% compared with 0.25% for Hargreaves Lansdown.
+It also beats Hargreaves Lansdown for investment amounts between £ 1m and £ 2m, charging 0% on everything over £1m.

 It is worth noting, however, that while the cost is a major factor for many investors, you need to look at the whole proposition for both platforms to help you decide if you are willing to pay extra in order to access some of the features offered by Hargreaves Lansdown.